-How to Use Canva: 101 Fantastic Visual Designs You Can Create
+How to Use Canva: 101 Passive Income Products + Designs You Can Create (Includes PDF)

 Crazypants I know....

-In two of my most recent blog posts about Canva for bloggers and course creators, I covered on several ways that peeps can use the program for their visual design needs.
+In two of my most recent blog posts about Canva for bloggers and Canva course creators, I covered several ways that peeps can use the program for their visual design needs.

-As I grew more confident with using some of the advanced features of the program, I decided it was time to take things a step further.
-I created Lights Canva Action to show other brand owners how to use Canva to design graphics like CHAMPS.
+As I grew more confident with figuring out how to use Canva and some of the main features of the program, I decided it was time to take things a step further.

-To date, this is one of my most popular courses.
-I guess you can say that I am a little obsessed with Canva yall.
+I guess you can say that I have an unhealthy obsession and addiction with Canva yall.

 Who is this Post For?

 If you are a Canva user (or even if you are not) friends...you are in for a treat.

 I’ve put together a mega list that covers how to use Canva for visual design and passive income products.